Details

 Is the Hackathon an individual or team event?

-Do I need to buy a ticket to apply to the Hackathon?
+Do I need to buy a ticket to fill out the interest form for the Hackathon?

 If I am selected for the Hackathon, do I need to buy a ticket to participate?